Conversion Functions

 Problem: An operations team needs to generate a human-readable report in Splunk that shows disk usage percentages and service names in aligned columns.
 The default output is hard to scan because numeric fields and strings vary in length.

-function can format numbers and strings with fixed widths, padding, and precision.
+Solution: The printf function can format numbers and strings with fixed widths, padding, and precision.
 By left-justifying service names and zero-padding percentages to two decimal places, the report becomes easy to read.

 Implementation: